-Carry On Spying is considered to be more a quality film than its predecessor Carry On Jack, probably due to the fact that we felt we were back to a good old traditional Carry On (despite the absence of Sid James and Kenneth Connor).
-It uses brilliant tricks and the story might be one of the most thrilling of the franchise so far.
-If we think about previous Carry Ons, most of them take place in restricted places (school, military base, hospital, etc.) but this one embodies more a feeling of adventure since the characters explore different places.
-Well, it also was the case for Carry On Jack, but we feel, most of the time, action takes place on the boat.
+Carry On Spying is considered to be more a quality film than its predecessor Carry On Jack, probably because we felt we were back to a good old traditional Carry On (despite the absence of Sid James and Kenneth Connor).
+It uses brilliant tricks, and the story might be one of the most thrilling of the franchise so far.
+If we think about previous Carry Ons, most of them take place in restricted places (school, military base, hospital, etc.).
+However, this one embodies more a feeling of adventure since the characters explore different places.
+Well, it also was the case for Carry On Jack, but we feel, most of the time, the action takes place on the boat.

-The four agents are rather silly and inexperienced but The Chief and Cobley (Richard Wattis) come to the conclusion that they are the only resources available for this mission.
+The four agents are rather silly and inexperienced, but The Chief and Cobley (Richard Wattis) conclude that they are the only resources available for this mission.
 Their adventures will lead them from Vienna– where they will make contact with Carstairs (Jim Dale)–to Algiers.
-They will develop many tricks to get the formula AND, moreover, not to get killed!
+They will develop many tricks to get the formula AND, most of all, not to get killed!

-The reference to James Bond within this story is pretty obvious, but, more interestingly, we could point out the part of Vienna which is a clear allusion to Carol Reed’s The Third Man (1949).
+The reference to James Bond within this story is pretty obvious.
+More interestingly, we could point out the part of Vienna, which is a clear allusion to Carol Reed’s The Third Man (1949).
 First of all, most of the action in this city takes place at Café Mozart, which was also one of the locations of The Third Man.
-Then, the sitar music we hear at one point makes an allusion to the music composed by Anton Karas for the British Noir.
+Then, the sitar music we hear at one point alludes to the music composed by Anton Karas for the British Noir.
 There’s also this scene where Charles Hawtrey bikes in those small paved and wet streets which reminds us of those where Joseph Cotten wanders in The Third Man (where he meets Harry Lime).
 Harold (Cribbins) comes out of a sewer drain before continuing to Café Mozart.
 It easily reminds us of The Third Man’s climax.
 Finally, one of the actors of the film, Eric Pohlmann, also had an uncredited role in Reed’s film (2)!

-In a way, Barbara Windsor was included in the series as a replacement to Liz Fraser in the role of the dumb blonde.
+Somehow, Barbara Windsor was included in the series as a replacement to Liz Fraser in the role of the dumb blonde.
 She was initially spotted by Gerald Thomas and Peter Rogers as she was walking in the studio’s dining room.
 At the time, she was part of the successful TV show The Rag Trade (3).
-With her large eyes and her big smile, Windsor was definitely a significant addition to the series.
-She embodies perfectly its silly humour and presents a great teamwork with the rest of the actors.
+With her large eyes and her big smile, Windsor was a significant addition to the series.
+She embodies perfectly its silly humour and presents great teamwork with the rest of the actors.
 We can easily say that she passed the Carry On test.
 I also loved the photographic memory skills her character has!
-The way she blinks her eyes to memorize something as if they were cameras, with that click sound effect is a much perfect Carry On gag.
-Windsor’s character is also part of one of the funniest brainstorming scenes you’ll probably see.
+The way she blinks her eyes to memorize something as if they were cameras, with that click sound effect, is a perfect Carry On gag.
+Windsor’s character is also part of one of the funniest brainwashing scenes you’ll probably ever see.
 A moment where the villain is completely ridiculized and destabilized!

 Jim Dale, the master of disguise!